ConsenSysMesh/ujo.js/readme.md

 ## testing

-Make sure you've run: `npm run private-ujo-network` to have a private chain up and running
+Make sure you've run: `npm run migrate` to have a private migrated and running

 from the root directory: `yarn test`